fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-mandaic.md

-## Coto Sans Mandaic
+## Zoto Sans Mandaic

-Coto Sans Mandaic is a design for the Mandaean (Mandaic) script.
+Zoto Sans Mandaic is a design for the Mandaean (Mandaic) script.

 It contains 128 glyphs and 6 OpenType features, and supports 35 characters from the Unicode blocks: Mandaic.